Sculptor34/Linux-troubleshooting-portfolio/Redhat-network-config/README.md

 Steps:
 1. Change the network card
 2. Make some changes on network path
+3. Reboot the systems
-3. The network is restored
+4. The network is restored
 5. The hardisk able to boot up as linux environment

 # Commands Used
 - su
 - mv
-- reboot
+- boot

 # Result
 - The workstation successfully to boot up as normal startup